bgoonz/docs-collection/github/pages/index.md

 ---
 title: GitHub Pages Documentation
 shortTitle: GitHub Pages
-intro: 'You can create a website directly from a {% data variables.product.product_name %} repository.'
+intro: "You can create a website directly from a {% data variables.product.product_name %} repository."
 redirect_from:
   - /categories/20/articles/
   - /categories/95/articles/